minhngt62/ml-life-expectancy/README.md

 ### Compile & Run
 - Run Jupyter Notebook from the root of the directory of source code - Reference: [Running the Jupyter Notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)
 - Open the notebooks you want to rerun and run the desired cells
-  - Some cells will require the other cells to be run first so my suggestion is to run cells sequentailly.
-Also, if there is something that does not follow the normal sequential run, it is always noted in the head comments of each cell or through text cell with prefix "Caution".
+  - Some cells will require the other cells to be run first so my suggestion is to run cells sequentially.
+Also, if there is something that does not follow the normal sequential run, it is always noted in the head comments of each cell or through text cell with the prefix "Caution".
-- For the notebook `Trees_and_ensembles.ipynb` only, we may suggest everyone to run it on google colab (`h2o` installed) since `h2o` can be difficult to be installed and setup manually.
+- For the notebook `Trees_and_ensembles.ipynb` only, we may suggest everyone run it on google colab (`h2o` installed) since `h2o` can be difficult to be installed and set up manually.

 ---
 ### Contributors